-In the M.Div. and M.A. programs, the minimum grade acceptable for a required class is C- (1.7).
+In the M.Div., M.A. and M.T.S. programs, the minimum grade acceptable for a required class is C-(1.7).
 Only free electives will be acceptable for graduation credit at a grade in the D range.
-In the D.Min. programs, course work must be completed at the B- level (2.7) or above to meet degree requirements.
-In the Ph.D programs, coursework must be completed at the B level (3.0) or above to meet degree requirements.
+In the D.Min. programs, coursework must be completed at the B-level (2.7) or above to meet degree requirements.
+In the Ph.D. programs, coursework must be completed at the B level (3.0) or above to meet degree requirements.
 For all degree programs students may not earn credit more than once for the same class.
-Students receiving Veterans' benefits should contact the Office of the Registrar.
+Students receiving Veterans' benefits should contact the School Certifying Official.